vivaria/edisonrul.ing/docs/source/cards/m/multiply.md

 ### Card Rulings

-●You can't activate “Multiply” during the Damage Step.
+*   You can't activate “Multiply” during the Damage Step.